 Credit risk is the risk of financial loss that could arise from a security issuer or counterparty to a financial instrument not being able to meet its financial obligations.
 The Company's main exposure to credit risk consists of investments in debt instruments, such as bonds.
 To manage this risk, the investment committee monitors the Company's credit exposure and counterparty ratings.
 The Company measures credit risk and lifetime expected credit losses related to the trade receivables using historical analysis and forward-looking information in determining the expected credit loss.
-CSOF was not exposed to credit risk as at December 31, 2021.
-As at December 31, 2021, the only credit risks are coming from CSOC's investment in 3 different issuers.
+As at December 31, 2022, the only credit risks are coming from CSOC's investment in CSOF and in 4 different issuers.